Nextiva / Blog / Business Communication

 • Phone: Phone calls have long been the cornerstone of the workplace.
 With smartphones, you and your staff can talk to each other anywhere.
 Apps make teleworking even more convenient and accessible.

 • Video Conferencing: Video conferencing is one of the best replacements for in-person meetings.
-And in some ways, the video conference is even better than a regular meeting.
+In some ways, video conferences are even better than regular meetings.
 Robust video conferencing tools allow you not only to see and speak to each other but also to record meetings and share presentations.

 • Chats & Messaging: Not everything needs to be a call or email.
 Quick comments and questions are more productive in most cases.
 And sometimes you just need to share a cat picture fast.
 Use chats and messaging within your teams for real-time communication.